The All-Electric Fisker Ocean SUV: The Complete Guide For India

 The All-Electric Fisker Ocean SUV

-The company is unique, in that, its business model is based on outsourcing manufacturing.
-Fisker has secured an agreement with Magna Steyr, an international auto supplier that also manufactures vehicles.
+Fisker Inc. is an early stage sustainability focussed electric vehicle (EV) company based in California.
+The company was co-founded in 2016 by Henrik Fisker.
+The company is unique, in that, its business model is based on outsourcing the manufacturing.
+Fisker has secured an agreement with Magna Steyr, an international auto supplier, that also manufactures vehicles.
 Fisker has also signed an agreement with Foxconn, to co-develop an electric vehicle.

 Though Henrik Fisker is not as well known as Elon Musk, the co-founder of Tesla Inc., Henrik Fisker has also been an influential figure in the global automotive sector, with a strong track record as a car designer.
-His first EV company, Fisker Automotive (launched in 2007), had launched the Fisker Karma electric vehicle, one of the first production plug-in luxury hybrids.
+His first EV company, Fisker Automotive (launched in 2007), had launched the Fisker Karma electric vehicle, one of the first production premium plug-in hybrids.
 Despite having sold more than 2,500 EVs, Fisker Automotive suspended trading in 2012.
 The business was purchased by a Chinese company, however, Henrik retained the Fisker trademarks.

+The company is listed on the New York Stock Exchange (NYSE: FSR).
 In July 2020, Fisker Inc. announced an IPO on the NYSE via a merger with Spartan Energy Acquisition Corp, backed by the private equity firm Apollo Global Management.
 In October 2020, the company completed its reverse merger.
-The company currently has a market capitalisation of over USD$ 5 billion.
+The company currently has a market capitalisation of over USD$ 2 billion.

 In March 2019, Fisker announced its intention to launch a pure electric SUV, which was later named the Fisker Ocean.
 The Fisker Ocean concept vehicle was launched at the 2020 Consumer Electronics Show in Las Vegas.
 The ‘production-intent’ version of the new Fisker electric SUV was launched in November 2021 at the Los Angeles Motor Show.
-The Fisker Ocean One will be limited to 5,000 units globally.
-The EV will be manufactured in Graz, Austria.

 PROS CONS

-Good zero-emission range (up to 627 km)Limited track record (first vehicle under production)
+Class-leading zero-emission rangeLimited track record (first vehicle under production)

 Attractive exterior styling to include solar enabled panoramic sunroofCheaper pure electric SUV alternatives available from established automotive manufactures